-These homebuyers want to age in place.
-Today’s aging homebuyers are looking at their next home purchase as their last one.
+Today’s aging home buyers are looking at their next home purchase as their last one.
 They have no plans to move to assisted living if they can avoid it.
 That means buying a home that features universal design, the “aging in place” concept that incorporates features to accommodate special needs.
-The 55+ population of homebuyers want single-level homes or, at the very least, a first-floor owner’s suite.
+The 55+ population of home buyers want single-level homes or, at the very least, a first-floor owner’s suite.
 The home building industry has responded and, according to the National Association of Home Builders, more than 40% of the homes built today feature a first-floor master suite, a significant jump from 15% just ten years earlier.

 These buyers seek wide doorways and halls in the event they need to navigate from a wheelchair.
 A walk-in shower and the absence of thresholds is essential for aging in place, too.

-Low-maintenance is a definite plus.
 No one wants to spend their free time mowing the lawn or painting the house, no matter what your age.
 Even though today’s seniors appear to have a bit more time, they don’t plan to spend it on tiring and dull chores.
-Finding a low-maintenance community that includes these types of services will appeal to a Baby Boomer homebuyer.
+Finding a low-maintenance community that includes these types of services will appeal to a Baby Boomer home buyer.

-Location is important—for different locations.
 We’ve all heard “Location, location, location” ad nauseum.
 The importance of location is still a priority among today’s aging population.
 However, they’re not interested in being in an excellent school district or close to nightlife.
 Instead, they want their next home to put them close to their family and friends.
-These homebuyers will make a move to live near their grown children and their grandchildren, while still maintaining their independent lifestyle.
+These home buyers will make a move to live near their grown children and their grandchildren, while still maintaining their independent lifestyle.

 Since 1986, Epcon Communities has been building new home communities that offer this type of high quality, low maintenance lifestyle.
 We’ve been helping Baby Boomers find the right-sized home for this new stage of their lives.
-We currently build in 19 states, so you can likely find a new home in an Epcon Community.
 Look at where we build, what we build, and why you belong here!